Treating mesothelioma symptoms

 - Avoid using duvets or blankets that make you too hot.

-- Use cotton sheets and pyjamas and have some spare so that you can change them in the night if you need to.
+- Use natural fibre bed sheets and nightwear, and have spare ones nearby so you can change them if you need to.

 Loss of appetite

 Mesothelioma and some cancer treatments can cause problems with eating and digestion.
-If you do not have much of an appetite, try having smaller, more frequent meals.
+If you do not have much of an appetite, try having smaller meals more often.
 You can also add high-protein powders to your normal food.
 Or you can boost your meals with nutritious, high-calorie drinks.
+These are available from most pharmacies, or your GP may prescribe them for you.

 Tiredness